Source-robotics/PAROL-docs/docs/page3_2.md

         $$$$$$$$$$$$$$$$

 This data tells you about the state of the GUI and the robot.
-What we are interested is the value of Time between 2 commands in ms. This variable needs to be in range of 0.010 ms. Monitor it for a few minutes while you jog the robot.
+What we are interested is the value of Time between 2 commands in ms. This variable needs to be in range of 0.010 s.
+Monitor it for a few minutes while you jog the robot.
 If it is in the range of 0.01 your PC can handle the commander software.
 If it is not in the range your PC is probably too week.

 ## Mastering the robot